 We generally manage our social media accounts on weekdays during regular business hours.
 Those hours may, however, be extended in an emergency situation, in which case priority is given to the more pressing information.
 As a result, when such a situation occurs, ongoing discussions on other subjects may be delayed or suspended.

 To report abuse or to comment on our use of social media, write to firstname.lastname@example.org.
 We will reply as quickly as possible.

 In addition to complying with our netiquette policy, you must respect the conditions for use of the various social media platforms, which you can view by clicking the links below.

-Note that we have no control over the advertisements that appear automatically on social media pages and thus do not endorse their content.
+Note that we have no control over the advertisements that appear automatically on these platforms and thus do not endorse their content.

 In addition, following a Twitter account, Facebook page or LinkedIn profile does not mean that we support or endorse the views and opinions expressed therein.
 Likewise, retweeting or sharing content does not mean that we endorse the views or opinions of the author.
 Neither does it signal a change in Revenu Québec's position.

 We reserve the right to block or revoke the access rights of any follower whose words or actions we deem to be inappropriate.

 Lastly, as social media evolves at a lightning pace, we reserve the right to change our social media or netiquette policy or to close a social media account without prior notice.